How To Travel More with a full time job: 6 tips to help you feed your travel needs

 Explore the local gems

-Ok you cannot "afford" to travel abroad while the weekend, fair enough.
+Ok, you cannot "afford" to travel abroad over the weekend, fair enough.

 Then be a local tourist.
 When people live in a city they tend to forget exploring what the city can offer them.
 They just commute to their work, go to their favourite bars and restaurants, go to the cinema and go home.

-But what about the museums, exploring a new area in your town or visit a main attraction.
+But what about the museums, exploring a new area in your town or visiting a main attraction?
 There are so many opportunities.
 Playing a tourist in your town helps to learn more about the history and culture of the country you live in.

 Manage Your Money